We use cookies to optimize our website & deliver you the best service

 ]

-The acceptable heart rate for plasma donation falls between 60 and 99 beats per minute.
+The acceptable heart rate for plasma donation ranges between 60 and 99 beats per minute.

 Can I smoke weed before donating?